 For this reason, if you are planning to invest in a drone for survey photography, be sure to look for a model with a mechanical shutter.

-Sometimes you may need a big drone that can carry multiple payloads.
+Sometimes you may need a heavy lift drone that can carry multiple payloads.
 In this situation, a drone that can be deployed within minutes is essential.
 Besides, it is often quite difficult to carry larger drones to remote areas for operations.

 Best drone for photogrammetry